 There are many herbs that can promote energy and vitality, in different ways – for example, by providing much-needed vitamins and minerals to your cells (or improving their absorption), by offering antioxidant protection to prevent negative impacts of pollution and environmental stressors on your body, by promoting a healthy blood circulation to effectively bring oxygen and nutrition to your brain, or by helping your body systems continue to function healthily in stressful situations, like adaptogens do.

-If you’re not a smoothie person, but you’re keen on exploring the benefits of these wonderful herbs and berries, we also have the same formula in capsule form.
 Our Energy Supplements provide a handy way to integrate these natural energy boosters into your daily routine, inside of vegetarian capsules.

 And as mentioned above, we’ve also developed a delicious Energise Tea: the perfect blend for when you need a quick pick-me-up.
 The caffeine in this mix comes from green tea — which in addition to its metabolism-boosting effects is rich in antioxidants and supports the nervous system.
 Yerba mate, which is traditionally used in South America as a coffee substitute, is complemented in this recipe by ginger, Siberian ginseng, nettle leaf and lemongrass.
 The result is an uplifting and nourishing tea.
 We recommend thoroughly enjoying it in the morning, but it is best to avoid it in the afternoon to help you to relax in the evening and sleep better.